dr-manav/diagnostic-center/README.md

-This si the website of Dr. Manav Diagnostic Center !
+This is the website of Dr. Manav Diagnostic Center !